2009 NCAA Division I men's basketball tournament: Championship game – Michigan State vs. North Carolina

 Ford Field was the host of the 2009 Final Four and championship game.

 This 71st title game featured #1 seed North Carolina, which had a 4–4 record in the finals, versus #2 seed Michigan State, which had a 2–0 record going into the game.
 It was also a matchup featuring future Hall of Fame coach Tom Izzo, who guided Michigan State to the championship in 2000 and 5 trips to the Final Four, against current Hall of Famer Roy Williams, who won the title in 2005 and reached 7 Final Fours.

-To celebrate the 30th anniversary of the 1979 national title game between Michigan State Spartans and the Sycamores of Indiana State, Hall of Fame players Earvin "Magic" Johnson and Larry Bird, who had played against each other, presented the game ball at the 2009 NCAA national championship game Monday night.
+To celebrate the 30th anniversary of the 1979 national title game between Michigan State and Indiana State, Hall of Fame players Earvin "Magic" Johnson and Larry Bird, who had played against each other, presented the game ball at the 2009 NCAA national championship game Monday night.

 The game was a rematch of "BasketBowl II", of 2008's ACC-Big Ten Challenge, won by the Tar Heels 98–63.
 That game was also played at Ford Field.

 Running score of the championship game.

 North Carolina, with a first bucket from Deon Thompson, took off and ran to a 21-point lead at the 10-minute mark.
 The lead grew to 24 with less than 5 minutes remaining in the first half, with most points coming from Wayne Ellington (15).
 The Spartans were behind 55–34 at the half, a tournament record lead for the Tar Heels.
 Goran Suton had the most points for Michigan State.

 In the second half, Michigan State made a comeback to within 13 points of North Carolina with 4:56 to go in the game, but was unable to overcome the record 21 turnovers.
 Roy Williams and his Tar Heels defeated the Spartans 89–72 to take home his second trophy for the university.
 Ty Lawson set a record with 8 steals.